 So, back to these Rustic Cherry Crescent Pies.
 Aren't they cute?
 They're baked in buttery, flaky crescent rolls, filled with classic tart cherry pie filling and a sweet streusel topping.
 Hubby ate 3 of the 4 I baked...I didn't even know he liked cherry pie?!
 He normally desires cookies or chocolate desserts.
 So that says a lot!

 Easy as pie to make too!

-Of course, when I think of cherry pie, ‘a la mode’ is always the favorite option.
+Of course, when I think of cherry pie, 'a la mode' is always the favorite option.
 So I went to the next level and whipped up some home-made Cinnamon Cheesecake Ice Cream!
 Holy Toledo!
 INCREDIBLE!
 I was so happy with the outcome!
-I got this sweet recipe from ‘Apple Pie Muffins’, Mess For Less.
-I think it’s genius to use crescent roll dough in any recipe when it’s applicable.
-I get by with a little help from my friends. 🙂
+I got this sweet recipe from 'Apple Pie Muffins', Mess For Less.
+It's genius to use crescent roll dough in any recipe when it's applicable and way easier to buy than make!

 You have to try this!
 A very lush old-fashioned dessert that says "glad to be home, now let me eat this please!"

 Here it is with the Cinnamon Cheesecake Ice Cream! *SWOON*